dericko/dericko.github.io/zabout.md

 __Current__

-_Taking a break from full-time software engineering_
+_Taking a break from full-time software engineering to focus on writing_

 __2017__